-Many SMEs within the industry are considering BIM not only as a mean for business benefit, but as a way not to get left behind.
-Some of the potential benefits to a SME are following.
+Many SMEs within the industry are considering BIM not only as a mean for business benefit but as a way not to get left behind.
+Some of the potential benefits to an SME are following.

 “Chloe Smith, Cabinet Office Minister, told construction industry professionals at the BIM4SME Group launch in April that small and medium enterprises (SMEs) would not be excluded from the drive to adopt BIM across the construction industry.”

 A sub-contractor in a construction project is responsible for only a portion of a building’s overall design.
 The subcontractor has to work with other sub-contractors to ensure the system is coordinated and integrated with the designs provided.
 If you are a sub-contractor and you do not use BIM, much of your effort is spent producing and updating drawings that may probably have high rates of inaccuracies and inconsistencies.
 At the same time, the subcontractors, who are using BIM, can foresee the issues and errors at the design stage itself and avoid the errors in job site.

 Let us brief the benefits of BIM for SMEs and sub-contractors

 - Improved design reliability

 - Reduced costs in planning, design and construction

 - Enhanced planning, control and management of construction

 Even though cost implication and amount of time available to learn about new technology often prevent SMEs and sub-contractors to use BIM, many are beginning to realize the advantages of BIM in terms of adding value to their services.

 More information on “BIM for SME’s” could be found in the book “BIM in Small Practices: Illustrated Case Studies” a book by Robert Klaschka at RIBA Book Stores.